Skip to main content

 GOV.UK guidance

-The government's guidance on the CJRS, to help you check your claims, is split over a number of pages, all of which can be found in the collection on GOV.UK.
+The government's guidance on the Coronavirus Job Retention Scheme, split over a number of pages, can be found in the collection on GOV.UK.

 Employment law guidance